bwindsor/osm-server/README.md

 Once data import is complete, you should restart the tile server with

 ```
-docker-compose stop
-docker-compose start
+docker-compose restart
 ```

-After a short time, the server will be up and running, and you'll be able to find tiles at `http://localhost/osm-tiles/{z}/{x}/{y}.png` where `z` is the zoom coordinate and `x` and `y` are the tile coordinates for that zoom level. for the most basic test then visit `http://localhost/osm-tiles/0/0/0.png` and see if you get anything.
+You'll then be able to find a map page at `http://localhost`.
+If you've got your own web client, you'll find the tiles at `http://localhost/osm-tiles/{z}/{x}/{y}.png` where `z` is the zoom coordinate and `x` and `y` are the tile coordinates for that zoom level.
+For a basic test visit `http://localhost/osm-tiles/0/0/0.png` and see if you can see the world.
 Replace `localhost` with the IP of your docker machine (usually `192.168.99.100`) if you're on Windows.

-You can restart the tile server at any point with these commands.
-Stopping maintains all state and when start is run the containers should not have lost any data.

 ### Updating the tile server
 1. Make sure the server is running.
-2. Set environment variables and run the import command under the [Populate the database](#populate-the-database) section.
+2. Set environment variables and run the import command as in the [Populate the database](#populate-the-database) section.
 Note this will clear the database before repopulating it.
 If you want to keep the old database then you'll need to backup the `osmserver_osm_postgres_database` volume.
 [Here's an example of how to do that](https://loomchild.net/2017/03/26/backup-restore-docker-named-volumes/).
+3. Clear pre-rendered tiles as in the [clear pre-rendered or cached tiles](#clear-pre-rendered-or-cached-tiles) section.
-3. Restart the tile server as in the [Restart the tile server](#restart-the-tile-server) section.
+4. Restart the tile server as in the [Restart the tile server](#restart-the-tile-server) section.

 ### Destroy the tile server
 To clean everything up, remove the containers and the volume containing the postgres database with